emilioriosvz/digital-nomad/README.md

 # DIGITAL NOMAD
 Hello there if you're a world citizen!
-Below you will find a list of resources that could help or inspire you if you are interested in the lifestyle of a digital nomad.
+Below, you will find a list of resources that could help or inspire you if you are interested in the lifestyle of a digital nomad.

 ## Accommodation
 * [Airbnb](https://airbnb.com) - Vacation rental online marketplace